-What tools do you use to create the carving?
+What tools do you use to create wood and foam carvings?

-Almost all carvings are created with 90% chainsaw and 10% small power tools like grinders, drills, rotary tools and sanders.
+Almost all carvings are created with 90% chainsaw or hot wire and 10% small power and hand tools like grinders, drills, rotary tools, chisels, rasps and sanders.

-What materials do you use to make your sculptures?
+What materials do you use to make your sculptures and signs?

 Foam or Epoxy Resin

 What is the process of commissioning a sculpture?

 The process begins with discussions about design ideas.
 Once a design is chosen, a sketch is created and worked on until the customer is satisfied.
 The beauty of using a sketch is that the customer and the artist both know and agree what the carving is going to look like before any work has been done.
 Next, a formal work order is drawn up that spells out in writing all the details of the transaction.
 Once the customer has approved the work order, a deposit will be collected to lock the project into the schedule.
 When the project is finished, the rest of the balance will be collected, and the customer will invite all their friends over to take pictures of their new sculpture and then share the pictures all over the internet.